panthibivek/Ring_Detection/README.md

 #
-Please note that python3 is a requirement to run the detector.
+Please note that git and python3 are requirements to install and run the detector.
 ## Setup
 ### 1. Clone the repository
 ```shell